-Six months after we first knocked on the door of Pond5 to talk about the need for certified aerial footage, amid rumblings of drone output being audited by authorities and the buyers of illegally acquired content facing fines (monitoring the demand to control the supply), they called us back and said they had begun to see a change in their customers’ needs.
+Pond5 were the first to acknowledge the need for certified aerial footage, amid rumblings of drone output being audited by authorities and the buyers of illegally acquired content facing fines (monitoring the demand to control the supply), they called us back and said they had begun to see a change in their customers’ needs.
 They wanted to offer aerial footage they knew was legally acquired (in other words that the pilot followed all the rules), and were willing to sell at a higher premium for that assurance.
 Why?
 Well, we’re back to my old edit suite friend – risk mitigation!

 The end user needs to be protected, especially if said end-user has deep corporate pockets if you catch my drift.
 No longer is it enough to fly your drone anytime, anywhere and sell those stunning aerials to anyone who’ll buy them or post them on social media channels (in many cases with illegal music)… you also want to prove that they were legally acquired.

-I’d say that’s a pretty large carrot in the right direction.
+Incentives or ‘carrots’, like insurance breaks and hardware discounts is a step in the right direction.
 We have always believed that the best way to advance this industry is to offer incentives – where everyone benefits, rather than regulation and policing alone.

 So, slowly I am seeing a sea change.
 Broadcasters and content buyers alike are becoming more and more educated about the process and complexity of flying drones.
 They are beginning to ask the right questions and are starting to see the inherent risks in using content that wasn’t legally obtained.
 Technology is advancing so fast that safety concerns around flying these machines are being addressed on a constant basis.